 Certified special education teachers serve children with all types of disabilities in Bemidji Area Schools.
 The school system encourages parents to become involved in the educational planning for their children.
 Special education services are provided to over 750 students in a variety of educational settings.
 Emphasis is placed on educating students in settings with all students (least restrictive environment).
 Educating students in special settings occurs only when assessments and planning determine that the students' needs require such a setting (most appropriate placement).
 Inclusion is a word often heard with regard to special education programs.
 Inclusion means involving students with special needs in those areas of development (in and out of school) experienced by most students.
 The term does not apply only to education.
 Special education programs in the Bemidji Area Schools begin identifying students with needs at birth.
 Services provided are based on identified needs and goals listed in each student's Individual Education Plan (IEP).

-For more information, contact your building principal, Director of Special Education - 333-3100 or the school social worker at 333-3119.
+For more information, contact your building principal, Director of Special Education - 333-3100 Ext.
+31104.

-Title I/Assurance of Mastery Program
+Title I/MTSS Programs

-Title I/Assurance of Mastery programs are present in all district schools, grades kindergarten through five.
-Title I teachers and educational paraprofessionals provide supplemental help to students who qualify in reading and/or mathematics.
+Title I/MTSS programs are present in all district schools, grades kindergarten through five.
+Title I teachers, interventionists, and educational paraprofessionals provide supplemental help to students who qualify in reading and/or mathematics.
 For more information, contact a building principal.